 itrust supports access to an excellent education.
 Its broad aim is to support the education of children and their teachers.
 The work of itrust is supported by donations from IAPS and our member schools as well as funds provides by three smaller IAPS charities.

 Schools Access Scheme

-The Schools Access Scheme (SAS) is designed to allow children from families that wouldn't normally have the resources to pay for a prep school education the opportunity to benefit from the start in life such an education provides.
+The Schools Access Scheme (SAS) is designed to allow children from families that wouldn't normally have the resources to pay for an IAPS school education the opportunity to benefit from the start in life such an education provides.
 Applications must be made through an IAPS member school.

 General grants and benevolent awards

-itrust can provide financial support for children of members or deceased members of the teaching profession to continue their education in independent senior schools (where their family's financial circumstances would otherwise prevent them from doing so).
+itrust can provide financial support for children of members or deceased members of the teaching profession to continue their education in IAPS schools or in independent senior schools (where their family's financial circumstances would otherwise prevent them from doing so).

 We can also make awards to relieve the hardship of members, retired members of IAPS or former members of the teaching profession and their families.
 Such awards are made following a needs assessment.

 itrust awards a small number of bursaries, usually up to a maximum amount of £2,500 per year per pupil.
 Priority is given to pupils who have already started their education in independent schools and whose family's financial circumstances have changed.
 Most awards are for one year only to provide temporary support in a time of need.

 The support of the school, or intended school, is essential and all awards are subject to an annual needs assessment review.
-The closing date for completed application forms is 31 January each year.
+The closing date for completed application forms is usually 30 April each year; however, it is worth asking throughout the year.

-For further information on bursaries, please contact the grants secretary or download an application form.
+For further information and advice on bursaries and for an application form, please contact the grants secretary.

 Children hoping to take part in a junior choral course can apply to itrust for a bursary.
 Separately, the Harrison Memorial Fund awards grants to children aged between 8 and 13 who need financial support to attend residential music courses in the UK (including those organised by the National Schools Symphony Orchestra, the National Preparatory School Orchestras and Junior Choral courses).